 But definitely the pear and cardamom bit and absolutely defintely the tarte tatin bit!

 So what’s the big deal about a tarte tatin?
 For a start, it’s one of those classic French desserts that you always think you’ll make someday.
 And like carpaccio it is one of those dishes that has been shamelessly bastardised and adapted and has seen its name used to describe dishes nothing like the original.
 Just as we collectively incorrectly assume that “carpaccio” is some exotic foreign term for “thinly sliced” (mea culpa!), we tend to assume that “tarte tatin” is a term meaning a caramelised upside-down tart of any description.
-But in fact, the dish is named after the hotel where it was first made and refers only to that very specific apple-based incarnation, and I suspect that these guys might get upset if they find the dish being bastardised…
+But in fact, the dish is named after the hotel where it was first made and refers only to that very specific apple-based incarnation, and I suspect that purists might get upset if they find the dish being bastardised…

 The story goes like this: Jean Tatin opened up the Hotel Tatin in Lamotte-Beuvron in France in the mid-1800s and upon his death in 1888, his two daughters Caroline and Stephanie took over the running of the business.
 (By the way, the hotel still exists today and yes, they still have tarte tatin on the menu!)
 While Caroline acted as a hostess to the guests, Stephanie found that her talents lay in the kitchen, and this is where she spent her days, rustling up her famous apple pie.
 But varying legends have it that: